Yandex Cloud

 3. Go to the connections page.

-4. Select a connection.
+4. Select the connection.

 5. In the top-right corner, click Create dataset.

-• db1.v_tracker_issues: Current (most recent) issue cross-section.
+• db1.v_tracker_issues: Current (most recent) issue slice.

 • db1.v_tracker_changelog: Issue parameter change history.